 With just a few clicks, consumers can trace where the T-shirt they want to buy was made.
 They can compare the environmental impact of having it shipped to their home versus picking it up in-store.
 And if the shirt is available from multiple retailers, they can compare each store’s prices, mission statements, and values in real time.

 In a recent survey of almost 20,000 consumers in 28 countries, nearly 60% said they’re willing to change the way they shop if it will help reduce environmental impact.

-Sustainability is especially important to millennials and members of Generation Z — a market segment representing about $350 billion of U.S. spending power.
+Sustainability is especially important to millennials, members of Generation Z, and the upcoming Gen Alpha — a market segment representing about $350 billion of U.S. spending power.
 But they’re not alone.
 Baby boomers and members of Gen X also report caring about the environmental impact of the products they buy, particularly when it comes to plastics